Larnec

 Space

-When deciding which type of door is right for you, it's important to consider the available space.
+When deciding which type of door is right for your commercial fit out, it’s important to consider the available space.
 A single-leaf door may be better if you have a smaller opening.
 If you have a larger opening, a double-leaf door will give you more space to work with.

 Another thing to remember is that single-leaf doors are easier to install in smaller openings.
 Hiring a professional to install your door may be necessary if you have a larger opening.